trivedisorabh/ferris/README.md

    - Push code **early** and **often**.
    - Feature branches are allowed to be broken.
 4. Create PR
-   - Make sure your that your new PR meets the "pre commit checklist" below before continuing.
+   - Make sure your that your new PR meets the [Pre-commit checklist](#pre-commit-checklist) below before continuing.
    - Assign yourself (you are also responsible for closing it).
    - Select related project (if any)
    - Select related milestone (if feasible)